davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.6.3
+* Accordion, Free Cell, and Streets and Alleys now supporting replaying with the same shuffled deck.

+## v1.6.2
+* Better card symbol visibility in Aces Up

 ## v1.6.1
 * Free Cell, Patience, and Scorpion are now centrally aligned on the table.
 * Failed drags in Flower Garden now snap the bouquet correctly.